Homes for Ukraine: information for sponsors

 You could show guests around your local area so they know how to get to the shops, access local leisure facilities and use public transport.

 Our local libraries have lots of facilities such as computers with internet access and other free resources you can explore with your guests.
-Check our libraries webpage.
+Check our libraries page.

 We recommend that you help your guests to do things independently to help them feel settled and in control.